madelinefromtableau/TC22-tableau-extension-sfdc-writeback/README.md

 `CONSUMERSECRET=<consumer-secret-from-connected-app>`

-`PROFILES="<SalesforceProfile>"`
+`PROFILES="<Salesforce Profile>"`

+SAVE YOUR FILE!

 ![file_named_env](https://github.com/madelinefromtableau/TC22-tableau-extension-sfdc-writeback/blob/main/pic27.png?raw=true)

 3. From your terminal, navigate to the 'tableau-extension-salesforce-writeback folder' run the following command to start up the dashboard extension web app

-`cd LabUser\tableau-extension-salesforce-writeback`
+`cd tableau-extension-salesforce-writeback`

+Hit enter.

 `npm install`

+Hit Enter.
+This will take a few seconds to load.

 `npm run dev`

+Hit Enter.

 You should now see the dashboard extension running in your web browser on port 3000.
 It’s just a blue button.
+Once you see the save button, you can close the window.

 ![localhost_extension](https://github.com/madelinefromtableau/TC22-tableau-extension-sfdc-writeback/blob/main/Screen%20Shot%202022-05-06%20at%209.53.58%20AM.png?raw=true)